 - 17.1 Mossbourne Community Academy endeavours to promote good practice by raising awareness of inclusive education by providing a range of relevant INSET.
 In addition, the Curriculum Support Team offers additional INSET to meet the needs of groups and individuals, both within the Curriculum Support Department and the academy. - 17.2 All members of the Curriculum Support Team are included in the academy's professional development cycle of performance management.
-All members of the team attend courses identified through their professional development interviews. - 17.3 The SENCo & HOI and LSTs attend courses relevant to the needs of the department and specific pupils on their caseload. - 17.4 The SENCo & HOI & LSTs offer INSET as part of the Induction Programme for newly qualified teachers (NQTs), Graduate (GTPs) and Beginner Teachers (BTs). - 17.5 The SENCo & HOI, LSTs and Head of ARP provide INSET for all members of the department which is delivered during scheduled training sessions.
-This INSET is sometimes delivered by guest speakers and addresses needs for training identified by members of the department. - 17.6 The SENCo & HOI, LSTs and Head of the ARP organise and deliver whole academy INSET as and when appropriate. - 17.7 In addition, induction training and support is delivered to TAs joining the CSD by the LST line manager and CSD Administrators throughout their first term at Mossbourne Community Academy. - 17.8 TAs are encouraged to attend training both to meet their own training needs, identified through Performance Management, and to meet the specific needs of pupils for whom they are the key worker. - 17.9 All TAs and LSTs attend whole academy training days, where appropriate.
-On some occasions alternative training, better suited to the needs of the department, is organised. - 17.10 The SENCo & HOI updates SLT, HOLAs and The Pastoral Team regarding SEND matters through the forum of the weekly Extended Leadership Team (ELT) Meeting.
+All members of the team attend courses identified through the performance management process. - 17.3 The SENCo & HOI and LSTs attend courses relevant to the needs of the department and specific pupils on their caseload. - 17.4The SENCo & HOI & LSTs offer INSET as part of the Induction Programme for Early Career Teachers (ECTs) - 17.5 The SENCo & HOI, LSTs and Head of the MCA ARP provide INSET for all members of the department which is delivered during scheduled training sessions.
+This INSET is sometimes delivered by guest speakers and addresses needs for training identified by members of the department. - 17.6 The SENCo & HOI, LSTs and Head of the ARP organise and deliver whole academy INSET as and when appropriate. - 17.7 In addition, induction training and support is delivered to TAs joining the CSD by the LST line manager and CSD Administrators throughout their first term at Mossbourne Community Academy. - 17.8 TAs are encouraged to attend training both to meet their own training needs, identified through the performance management process, and to meet the specific needs of pupils for whom they are the key worker. - 17.9 All TAs and LSTs attend whole academy training days, where appropriate.
+On some occasions alternative training, better suited to the needs of the department, is organised. - 17.10 The SENCo & HOI updates SLT, HOLAs and the Pastoral Team regarding SEND matters through the forum of the weekly Extended Leadership Team (ELT) Meeting.